silverbulletmd/silverbullet/website/SilverBullet.md

 > **warning** Warning
-> You are looking at the documentation of SilverBullet **v2**, which is still a work in progress.
-If you like less _edgy_ stuff, you can have a look at [v1](https://v1.silverbullet.md/) instead.
+> You are looking at the documentation of SilverBullet **v2**.
+If you are still a (legacy) user of v0.x versions of SilverBullet and would like to stick with them, you can have a look at [v1](https://v1.silverbullet.md/) instead.
 All active development happens here, on v2, though.
 Migrating?
 Check out the [[Migrate from v1]] docs.

 # Introduction
 SilverBullet is an open source **personal productivity platform** built on [[Markdown]], turbo charged with the scripting power of [[Space Lua|Lua]].
 You [[Install|self host]] it on your server, access it via any modern browser on any device (desktop, laptop, mobile).
 Since SilverBullet is built as a [[Local First]] [[PWA]], it is fully offline capable.
 Temporarily don’t have network access?
 No problem, SilverBullet will sync your content when you get back online.